paulina-biocoder/university-code/README.md

 # ENG: Univeristy code
 Here you can find all of my university work and not only, that I am able to share.
-Mostly contains polish explenations, because most classes are in polish.
+Most classes are in polish, so they'll contains polish explenations

 Code in classes: